-A teepee tent (also known as a tipi tent) would have once provided a home for nomadic tribes.
+Also known as a tipi tent, this would have once provided a home for nomadic tribes.
 Wooden poles were spread out the base and lashed together at the top to form the distinctive pyramid shape, with animal hides providing cover.

 There are some key points to consider when you’re looking for the best teepee tent.
 We’ll look at them here, as well as some of the best options we’ve found on the market.

 Things To Consider When Choosing a Teepee Tent

 There are a huge range of teepee tents available, from small play tents for kids to tents for camping.
 This means that size, construction and materials also vary, and we’ll go into some of these subjects in more detail later to help you figure out what is the best teepee tent out there.

 The first decision for you to make is what you’ll be using the teepee tent for, and the type of teepee tent you need.
 To help guide you, here are some of the main types of tee pee tents.

 Canvas tipi tents are what you might picture when you think of the tents that have become fashionable for glamping and festivals.
 Canvas is a sturdy and durable material, and it’s often used for a large camping teepee tent.